JeffDeCola/my-cheat-sheets/README.md

 [![MIT License](http://img.shields.io/:license-mit-blue.svg)](http://jeffdecola.mit-license.org)

-`my-cheat-sheets` _is a place to keep my cheat sheets on Hardware and Software for various Apps and tools for the goal of creating a service._
+`my-cheat-sheets` _is a place to keep my cheat sheets on tools and development for both Hardware and Software._

 I organized the hardware in two sections,